Meet Dan Lukasik

 “A Terrible Melancholy: Depression in the Legal Profession” is a 30-minute documentary that explores the causes and solutions of a mental illness that afflicts over forty percent of all lawyers at some point in their legal career.
 It features interviews with lawyers, a judge, a psychiatrist, a law professor, a psychologist, and Joshua Wolf Shenk, a Yale graduate and the author of the best-selling book, “Lincoln’s Melancholy: How Depression Challenged a Presidency and Fueled His Greatness.”
 The film has been screened throughout the U.S. at law firms, law conferences, judicial conferences, and law schools.

 “My Brother Lost in Time: A Bipolar Life” is a 15-minute documentary about Dan and his younger brother, Paul, that premiered in 2024.
 This heartfelt short film explores the bond between the brothers and their shared struggles with mental illness.
 Dan has lived with major depression for the past 25 years, and his brother Paul, who suffered from bipolar disorder, tragically passed away in 2023.
 The film premiered on PBS and is available to watch on its YouTube page.
-New York State NAMI (the National Alliance for Mental Illness) screened the film at its 2025 conference, and Dan delivered the keynote speech.
+New York State NAMI (the National Alliance for Mental Illness) screened the film at its 2025 conference, and Dan delivered the keynote address.
 The organization awarded him its “2025 Leader of Mental Health Awareness Award.”

 Dan created two websites.
 The first, Lawyers with Depression, was launched fifteen years ago to educate, support, and offer hope to those in the legal profession who struggle with depression and other mental health issues.
 For his work and advocacy, Dan has received several awards, including The New York State Bar Association’s “Award of Merit” and the University at Buffalo School of Law’s “Distinguished Alumni Award.”
-He is a law professor at UB, where he teaches the course “Mental Health and Well-Being in the Legal Profession,” and he has guest lectured at law schools such as Harvard, Yale, and the University of Pennsylvania.
+He is a law professor at UB, where he teaches the course “Mental Health and Well-Being in the Legal Profession,” and has guest lectured at law schools including Harvard, Yale, and the University of Pennsylvania.

-For the past six years, Dan has been the New York State Wellness Coordinator, creating mental health and wellness programs for the state court system’s 16,000 employees, including judges, lawyers, clerks, court officers, secretaries, and magistrates.
+For the past six years, Dan has been the New York State Judicial Wellness Coordinator, creating mental health and wellness programs for the state court system’s 16,000 employees, including judges, lawyers, clerks, court officers, secretaries, and magistrates.

 Built by Staple Creative